Media Ministry Graduate Program (M.A.)

 Length and structure:

 The M.A.
 Media Ministry degree program is designed to be completed online in two years with intensive on-site workshops and featured speaker symposia.
-Students can participate online while working fulltime, though certain classes require once yearly two-week intensives.
-Students choose between a concentration in media and cinema or web and interactive media.
-Cohorts will begin with a pre-session before fall quarter every two years.
-Each program cohort will include 16-24 students who take all core courses together.
-Students will take courses within their concentration with 8-12 other students as a concentration cohort.
+Students can participate online while working full time, though the program does require students to come to campus once year for a two-week intensive.
+Cohorts begin with a pre-session before fall quarter every two years.
+Each program cohort will include 16-20 students who take all courses together.

-Required credits: The curriculum for the program will include 52 credits divided between core courses and two concentrations from which students will choose one.
-Core classes include foundational theology courses exploring worldview and mission, communication theory and research methods, story structure, graduate seminar and capstone project.
+Required credits: The curriculum for the program will include 52 credits divided between core courses and program electives, allowing students to tailor their program to personal interests.
+Some core classes include foundational theology courses exploring worldview and mission, communication theory and research methods, story structure, graduate seminar and capstone project.

 Pay as low as $331 if using financial aid.*

 - Scholarships, Grants and Financial aid, Stafford Loans and ‘pay-as-you-go’ plans are available.

 - Learn more about finances for graduate students >

 *The repayment example set forth is for illustrative purposes only and was calculated based on a standard amortization federal Stafford loan assuming a loan amount of $26,640, a payment term of 10 years, and a fixed interest rate equal to 5.31%.
 Loan amount of $26,640 is based on the total tuition price for the Masters in Media Ministry.
 The loan calculator used in this example is available at www.studentaid.ed.gov.
 It is your responsibility to verify your eligibility by completing the Free Application for Federal Student Aid at www.fafsa.ed.gov.
 All loans are subject to federal student aid guidelines.
 The actual interest rate may change periodically based on federal regulations.
 If you elect to defer payments until graduation, loan interest may accrue during deferment.